kpustolski/code-sample-modal-layers/README.md

 * first aid kit by Kate Maldjian from the Noun Project
 * Pickaxe by Kate Maldjian from the Noun Project
 * Tent by Kate Maldjian from the Noun Project
+* Backpack by Kate Maldjian from the Noun Project

 ### Links
 * [Kate Maldjian's the noun project page](https://thenounproject.com/katemaldjian/)